aws-observability/aws-otel-test-framework/docs/testing-framework-design.md

 #### 2.5 Test Case

 A Test Case is the entrypoint of the framework, it defines which Sample App and which Validator to use.
 A test case runs on all the platforms by default.
-Ex. the Statsd Sample App and CloudWatch Metric Validator are configured to test a case where Statsd receiver and EmfExporter are enabled in AWS Otel Collector.
+Ex. the Statsd Sample App and CloudWatch Metric Validator are configured to test a case where Statsd receiver and EmfExporter are enabled in ADOT Collector.
 [An example of test case definition](https://github.com/aws-observability/aws-otel-test-framework/blob/terraform/terraform/testcases/xrayreceiver/parameters.tfvars)

 #### 2.6 Mock Server